-Registration for 4-H summer camp began February 21st for all 4th, 5th, and 6th graders.
+Registration for 4-H summer camp has begun for all 4th, 5th, and 6th graders.
 Because 4-H Summer Camp is one of the most important events that 4-H offers for youth, planning has to start early.
 Camping is one of the most valuable experiences a child can have.
 It’s a learning experience that helps boys and girls appreciate the outdoors, live together as a group, be self-sufficient, get along with others and appreciate people with different interests and background.
 The camp is held at the LSU AgCenter’s Grant Walker 4-H Educational Center located near Pollock, LA.

 The camp lasts five days, starting on Monday afternoon when the boys and girls arrive, and ending on Friday morning.
 Three meals and snacks are served each day.
 4-H agents, volunteer leaders and teen counselors from each parish attend and stay in the cabins with the campers.
 Campers will have recreational time to play sports, games, team-building activities, creating handcrafted items, visiting with friends, shopping for souvenirs in the camp store, line dancing, archery, kayaking, canoeing, tubing, and swimming.
 Evening programs are fun and filled with skits, talent shows, dances, and special guests.